openstreetmap/osmembrane/README.md

 ## Install the current version
 A build of a recent version is always available on GitHub, you can download it [here](https://github.com/openstreetmap/OSMembrane/releases).

-[Java 8](https://www.java.com/de/download/) is required to run OSMembrane.
-After the installation of Java just double click the downloaded file.
+[Java 10](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is required to run OSMembrane (OpenJDK works fine).
+Depending on the operating system you can just double click the downloaded JAR file or run it on the command line with `java -jar OSMembrane.jar`.

 A quick [tutorial](https://github.com/openstreetmap/OSMembrane/blob/master/manual/manual.pdf) on how to use OSMembrane you can find [here](https://github.com/openstreetmap/OSMembrane/blob/master/manual/manual.pdf).